nguyen-tuan-hiep/web-project/README.md

 # Airbnb clone

 This is a clone of the Airbnb web application built using MERN stack.
-It is a full-stack web application that allows users to book accommodations in various locations.
+It is a full-stack web application that allows users to book places in various locations.
 This application supports user registration, login and authentication.
-It also features my accommodations for adding and managing places.
+It also features my places for adding and managing places.

 ## Installation